cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 ```
 const TOTAL = 10;
 const MESSAGE = " out of " + TOTAL;
-for i 1 ..
+for i in 1 ..
 TOTAL do
     println("Step ", i, MESSAGE);
 end;
 ```